• 4,000 firms

 What is customer journey mapping?

-In the simplest of terms, customer journey mapping is akin to a roadmap.
-It usually starts out with how a consumer learns about your brand, how they engage with it, and so on.
+In simple terms, customer journey mapping works like a roadmap.
+It starts with how a buyer first learns about your brand.
+Next, it tracks how they engage and what they do after that.

 What are the 7 steps to map the customer journey?